 Please use the following links to download a copy of each document.

-The Advocacy and Innovation Committee is a new standing committee of SOAR.
+The Public Interest and Innovation Committee is a standing committee of SOAR.
 Its terms of reference are as follows:

 Identify emerging public interest issues and innovative ideas of relevance to the administrative justice community.